NurHafni24/Fuego_Cafe_Ordering_Application/README.md

    - Allow users to enter how many tables they have and to provide no table/table name.
    - Keep track of how many orders are placed by each table.

+3. Login feature
+   - New user need to sign up first.
+   - Allow the users to login to the system any time.

 ### Screen Navigation and Components Diagram